 - Termination risk is the risk that a derivative's unscheduled end will affect the Authority's asset/liability strategy or will present the Authority with potentially significant unscheduled termination payments to the counterparty.
 The counterparties to the interest rate swaps do not have the ability to voluntarily terminate the interest rate swap; however, the Authority is exposed to termination risk in the event that one or more of the counterparties default.
-As noted above, the Authority terminated two interest rate swaps on December 11, 2013 as part of refunding the underlying variable rate bonds.
 During 2014, 2008 C swaps were terminated and reissued. - Interest rate risk is the risk that changes in interest rates will adversely affect the fair values of a government's financial instruments or cash flows.
 The interest rate swap that is accounted for as an investment exposes the Authority to interest rate risk.
 The interest rate swap is highly sensitive to changes in interest rates; changes in the variable rate will have a material effect on the swap's fair market value.
 The interest rate swap will terminate on September 4, 2035. - Basis risk is the risk that arises when variable interest rates on a derivative and an associated bond or other interest-paying financial instrument are based on different indexes.
 The Authority is subject to basis risk as the interest index on the variable rate arm of the swaps is based on the SIFMA Municipal Swap Index and the variable interest rate on the bonds is based on a different index, a weekly rate that is determined by a remarketing agent.
 Although expected to correlate, the relationships between different indexes vary and that variance could adversely affect the Authority's calculated payments, and as a result cost savings or synthetic interest rates may not be realized.